LIKO-12/build-templates/README.md

 #### Upload into GitHub Releases

-This is the final job, it uses Lua scripts and some third-party tools to do it's job, it runs on a linux machine and waits for the previous 3 jobs to finish successfully inorder to run.
+This is the final job, it uses Lua scripts and some third-party tools to do it's job, it runs on a linux machine and waits for the previous 3 jobs to finish successfully in order to run.

 It downloads all the build templates artifacts, and compresses the Windows ones into `.zip`s.